Class teacher: Mrs. Peters

-The sounds that the children will be learning during the week will be sent home on Monday and the children will have a spelling check on Friday.
+The sounds that the children will be learning during the week will be sent home on Monday and the children will have a ‘spelling game’ on Friday.

-In numeracy, they will be developing their knowledge of + and -.
-They will be learning different methods to solve addition and subtraction problems such as blank number lines and partitioning and recombining.
+This half term the children will continue to work on multiplication and be introduced to division.
+We will look at different strategies to work out answers.
+They will continue to develop their knowledge of + and – using blank number lines and partitioning and recombining.
 Children will be encouraged to solve problems and explain how they got their answers.